 Reading Comprehension is the ability to easily and efficiently read text for meaning.
 It is the last step of the reading process taught to children, after they’ve acquired phonological processing skills and learned phonics, fluency, and vocabulary.

-Five levels of reading comprehension can be taught to children.
+Learn how to teach 5 different levels of reading comprehension to your children.

 Understand key vocabulary in the text.